sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

 ### Install the Desktop Agent 3

-When you install the Desktop Agent 3, it will automatically set up the SAP Process Automation web browser extension for Google Chrome and Edge.
+When you install the Desktop Agent 3, it will automatically set up the SAP Build Process Automation web browser extension for Google Chrome and Edge.

 >To prevent issues during the installation, please close all the Chrome or Edge tabs opened on your machine.

->The minimum version of the Desktop Agent supported by SAP Process Automation is **3.7.41**.
+>The minimum version of the Desktop Agent supported by SAP Build Process Automation is **3.7.41**.

 1. Open the downloaded file with **administrator rights**.
 Select **Next** to begin the installation process.